 Slow walkers had a 63 percent higher likelihood of hospitalization in three years.

-“The faster the walking speed, the lower the risk of hospitalisation and the shorter the length of hospital stay,” says Dr. Merlo in the paper.
+Quite simply, the faster the person’s walking speed, the lower the risk for hospitalization — and — the shorter the hospital stay, says the research.

 Don’t let slow pokes ahead of you slow you down if there’s no room to walk past that person.

-At any rate, if you have heart disease, speed up your walking.
 If you don’t have heart disease, same thing: Avoid slow walking.
-It’s just plain bad for the body, and Dr. Merlo’s study is only one of many that have shown this.
+It’s just plain bad for the body.